buddywood/northstarnupes/VERCEL_GITHUB_SETUP.md

 ## Current Workflow

 The GitHub Actions workflow (`ci-deploy.yml`) now:
-- ✅ Runs quality checks (ESLint, TypeScript, Tests)
+- ✅ Runs quality checks (ESLint, TypeScript, Tests) **FIRST**
 - ✅ Runs database migrations
 - ✅ Deploys backend to Heroku
-- ℹ️ Vercel deployments are handled automatically by Vercel's GitHub integration

-This provides the best of both worlds: automated quality checks in GitHub Actions and seamless deployments via Vercel's integration.
+- ✅ Deploys frontend to Vercel **ONLY IF** all quality checks pass

+This ensures that:
+- Tests act as a quality gate
+- Broken code never gets deployed
+- You have full control over the deployment process
+- All deployments go through the same quality checks